 - Open/public data (e.g., census aggregates)

-In practice, most marketing teams draw from managed datasets in databases, platforms, or portals.
+In practice, most analytical teams draw from managed datasets in databases, platforms, or portals.
 These are often cleaned, contain business logic, and may blend multiple sources (e.g., CRM + ad-platform performance + third-party segments).

 Definition of insight